Miami Wrongful Death Attorney

 Why Choose Us as Your Lawyer

 As you grieve for a loved one, it can be difficult to handle all the complex legal matters that go into a Miami wrongful death case.
-Trust the attorneys of Flanagan P.A.
-Personal Injury & Wrongful Death Law Firm to handle your case with the attention and respect that it deserves.
+Trust our attorneys to handle your case with the attention and respect that it deserves.
 Our attorneys only handle a limited number of cases at a time, so that they can give their personal and focused attention to each one of our clients.
 Our law firm:

 - Has not lost a case since the foundation of our firm.